OSGeo/grass/doc/howto_release.md

 Add the new version to repos which build or test addons:

-- https://github.com/OSGeo/grass-addons/blob/grass8/.github/workflows/ci.yml (currently new branches only)
+- https://github.com/OSGeo/grass-addons/blob/grass8/.github/workflows/ci.yml (currently, for new branches only)
-- https://github.com/landam/wingrass-maintenance-scripts/blob/master/grass_addons.sh (add new release related line)
+- https://github.com/landam/wingrass-maintenance-scripts/blob/master/grass_addons.sh (add new release related line for new branches and final releases)

 ## Close milestone

-For a (final) release (not release candidate), close the related milestone at
+For a final release (not release candidate), close the related milestone at
 <https://github.com/OSGeo/grass/milestones>.
 If there are any open issues or PRs, move them to another milestone in the milestone view (all can be moved at once).